ch728/cucurbit-usda/manuscript.md

 In contrast, market classes within *pepo* had a small percentage of ancestry from wild *ovifera* and more ancestry in common with European and Asian accessions.
 With *C. moschata*, Neck and Cheese type market classes showed very similar ancestry patterns, whereas the Japonica and Calabaza types were more distinct.
 Relative to the *C. pepo* and *C. moschata*, the *C. maxima* cultivars were less distinct from one another.

-Unlike *C. moschata* and *C. maxima*, several different subspecies were present in the *C. pepo* collection, including some wild specimens.
-A group of 82 accessions with 11,065 high-quality SNPs was used for constructing an unrooted phylogenetic tree.
-The tree is shown in Figure {@fig:phylo} and recapitulates the relationships among *pepo* subspecies shown in previous work [@doi:10.1016/j.ympev.2017.03.002].

 ### Analysis of Phenotypic Data